Before we get to some concrete examples of foreshadowing, let’s deal with the nuts and bolts of how to foreshadow in fiction.

 In the previous example of foreshadowing, I created both suspense and surprise.
 Here, I’ve managed to create suspense and mystery.

 So not only are the readers uncertain about how this upcoming event will work out.
 They don’t even know what the upcoming event is.

 When Ruth Jones’s alarm clock woke her at seven o’clock that morning, she had no idea that today would be the longest day of her life.

-Again, as examples of foreshadowing go, there is nothing subtle about this.
-And it also pre-supposes the fact that you are using a disembodied narrator, rather than showing the events of the novel solely through the viewpoint character's eyes.
+Again, as examples of foreshadowing go there is nothing subtle about this.
+It also pre-supposes that you are using a disembodied narrator, rather than showing the events of the novel solely through the viewpoint character’s eyes.

 If you are writing a first person novel, or a third person novel in which the “camera” is positioned behind the viewpoint character’s eyes throughout, this method of foreshadowing won’t be an option.

 An old man is sitting at his desk looking at his stamp collection.
 When he opens the drawer for his magnifying glass, his fingers brush against a revolver.
 He finds the magnifying glass and closes the drawer.